sparser/sparser/README.md

 # Loops and newlines
 Loops are designed to handle table-like strings so newlines are implied in loop-matching.
+Multiline-loops are supported but inline loops are not.
-In the future, Sparser might support inline loops.
+Sparser should support inline loops in version 0.2.
 In the meantime, you can use the regex bar (`|`) operator in custom or lambda types.